 Anchor Tap

-20 Horselydown Lane
+20 Horselydown LaneBermondsey-West

 SE1 2LN

-Like the Shipwrights Arms, this pub is not only a grade II listed building but it is also recognised by CAMRA as having an historic interior of some regional importance and the description is as follows: “Built early to mid- 19th century (source: Historic England – the pub claims 1761) and refurbished in the late 19th century.
+This pub is not only a grade II listed building, it is also a One Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory as having an interior of Special National Historic Interest, and the description is as follows: “Built early to mid- 19th century (source: Historic England – the pub claims 1761) and refurbished in the late 19th century.
 It was built as the Tap to the Anchor Brewery (the former Courage Horselydown brewery that closed in 1981) but was sold to Samuel Smith’s in the early 1990s.
 At the front there are two small bars with genuine old fittings; at the rear a room that looks to have been in pub use for many years with what looks like a hatch for service.
 A corridor runs down the left-hand side of the servery off which are doorways leading firstly to the games room and the lounge which might well have been brought into public use in modern times.
 Also, there are rooms upstairs now in public use.
 The double-door entrance leads into the public bar which has a terrazzo floor, a late 19th-century panelled bar counter with decorative brackets.
 The mirrored bar-back fitting is (mostly) modern – the top section is described in the listing description as having a ‘moulded cornice, pilasters and mirrors’.
 To the right is a late 19th-century fireplace with red tiled surround.
 There is a dado of old matchboard panelling and the chimney breast projects into the side bar.
 There is a passage to the rear room with two rooms off to the left that have seen changes but it is not clear whether they were originally pub rooms.
 The side bar is now accessed through a low doorway near the fireplace but staff say that it was originally accessed from a door on the front right and that the changes were made over 35 years ago, ie prior to Samuel Smith’s ownership.
 It has a late 19th-century panelled bar counter with decorative brackets in front of which is a linoleum trough area with a brass edging but the mirrored bar-back fitting is wholly modern.
 This long thin room contains old dado matchboard panelling but the wall bench seating at the front and rear right looks post-war (which would tie in with a change to the front of the building), and there is a small cast iron fireplace at the rear, possibly added by Samuel Smith’s?
 The listing description (dated 2004) states that there was a late 19th-century fireplace with red tiled surround.
 The small room at the rear right has a doorway off the passage and new lino-tiled floor.
 There is a massive stone fireplace original to the building and to the left of it is a genuine-looking old hatch to the back of the servery which is no longer in use as it is covered by a solid window.
 The dado of matchboard panelling looks old but it is difficult to date the wall benches at the rear.
 The small room on the front left of the building is now called the games room and has blocked-up corner doors as it is now accessed via a doorway from the main bar.
 It has a dado of old matchboard panelling on the exterior wall sides, modern lino-tiled floor and a large Bass mirror but no sign of a fireplace.
 There is a disused door at the rear of the room as well as a new door from the main bar – the wall in which it is situated appears to be a stud insertion.
 Beyond a short passage from a door on the Horselydown Lane side there is another small room called the lounge, accessed via a doorway with no old fittings – the wall on the right of the entrance appears to be a stud insertion.
 Upstairs is what is called the dining room which consists of three small areas with modern bar fittings and two fireplaces, one being a mid-19th-century marble one.
 Access to this upper room from the right-hand side of the pub is via an unusual early 19th-century winder staircase with stick balusters.
 It goes down to a small hall at the rear of the pub with doors to the small rear room and side bar.”

 The listing description is as follows: “Public house.
 Early to mid C19, refurbished in late C19.
 Italianate style.
 Stuccoed with incised lines to imitate masonry with slate roof and stock brick chimneystack.
 Two storeys: three windows to front elevation.
 Moulded cornice and pilasters flank the windows.
 First floor windows are 12-pane sashes with cornices above and the corner also has a similar butr curved window.
 The ground floor has a wooden bar front with moulded cornice and fascia, a series of pilasters and original curved double doors to the corner.
 The side elevation to Copper Row has two 12-pane sashes and a central doorcase with half-glazed door flanked by pilasters.